Signs You May Have a Slip and Fall Case

 signs you have a slip and fall case

-Falls send millions of people to hospital emergency departments each year.
+In 2019, according to the CDC, unintentional slip and falls were the leading cause of nonfatal injuries.
 Older people are especially vulnerable, and more likely to be seriously injured when they do fall.
 But, anyone can fall when confronted with an unexpected slick surface or a broken sidewalk or other hazard.
 And, anyone can sustain serious injuries in a fall.

 When a fall occurs on someone else’s property, you may have a slip and fall or trip and fall case.
 But, you shouldn’t assume the property owner is liable just because you happened to be on their property when you fell.
 The property owner is only responsible for your injuries if they failed to live up to their duty to you.
 That duty differs in different situations.